OpenClaw & Airlock Gateway

 openclaw airlock setup

-With protectedTools set, matching tool calls are held until the approver decides or timeout.
+With protectedTools configured, matching tool calls are held until the approver decides or the request times out.
 Do Not Disturb policies on the gateway can auto-approve matching requests.

 The agent can call airlock_request_approval for a dedicated approval round-trip and airlock_check_status for a prior request ID.